 - Marina Beach: A great spot for kids, being well-sheltered and with a playground.

-Cycling The Strand Bike Path’s SOUTH SECTION: 11.5 miles
+Cycling The Strand Bike Path SOUTH SECTION: 11.5 miles

-The south section of The Strand is certainly less well-known and quieter than the north, but packs so much fun into its wide sandy beaches, shops, restaurants, surfing, boating and parks.
+The south section of The Strand in Los Angeles is certainly less well-known and quieter than the north, but packs so much fun into its wide sandy beaches.
+Find shops, restaurants, surfing, boating and parks, too.
 (I admit that until I did a little research, I didn’t even know about the south section.
 Silly me!)

 - Dockweiler Beach (3.75 miles): Common for hang-gliding and watching planes take off and land from LAX.
 This beach even has bonfire pits!